 Watch the video or browse below to learn more!

 Over time, our teachings can help people cultivate relationships and improve performance at school and at work.
 For 25 years our experts have been a guiding resource for schools, clinics, and families around the world, and we’re here for you, too.
 Whether you're teaching individuals with ADHD, autism spectrum (levels 1 or 2), social communication disorders, or an entire mainstream class-our strategies can help you help them.

-This has been a game changer for helping general education teachers better understand our ‘awkward’ kids who just don't get it.
+This has been a game changer for helping general education teachers.
 We have been using the Social Thinking Methodology with our students, they are making friends, are more successful academically, and generally happier in all they do.
 Thank you! - Jennifer, Special Education Teacher

 The Social Thinking Training and Speakers' Collaborative (STTSC) consists of 13 clinicians, including Michelle Garcia Winner and Dr. Pamela Crooke, who train around the world on the Social Thinking Methodology in addition to working closely with schools, clients, and families.
 All of our speakers have an active caseload and provide training to help schools embed Social Thinking’s teachings across all aspects of the educational day in public and private schools.
 We also work with universities as well as businesses to help adults continue to develop stronger social communication skills.
 Please note that the members of our STTSC are the only people licensed and approved to give training on the Social Thinking Methodology.

 The speaker did an excellent job at keeping our attention and broke the information down in a way that was easy to understand and gave us a process to help ensure we could implement what we learned.